 Having access to both a longer and a shorter workout will enable you to do the longer one when you have the time and the shorter one on those days you want to work out but have limited free time.

 Fitness trainer, Tanja Djelevic, explains and demonstrates the exercise.
 She is likable and perky, but not to the point of being annoying.

 Final Thoughts on the Gaiam Total Body Balance Ball Kit

-By combining the balance ball routines with the strength training component the resistance band provides, you will get a comprehensive, low-impact workout that will improve your strength and flexibility as it develops and tones your muscles.
+By combining the balance ball routines with the resistance band’s strength training component, you will get a comprehensive, low-impact workout that will improve your strength and flexibility as it develops and tones your muscles.